General Information

 Steel arch to RC abutment connection

-The arch girder is connected to the abutment by two stacked base plates, four anchor bolts, and two triangular plates, which are welded under the flange width ends region and protruding from the base plates (length b).
+The arch girder is connected to the abutment by two stacked base plates, four anchor bolts, and two triangular plates that are welded under the flange; the length (b) cantilevers.

 Side view Front view